 Analysts and officials say there is a precedent for the US government buying equity in the Reconstruction Finance Corporation created during the Great Depression when thousands of banks failed.

 The rescue plan, called the Troubled Asset Relief Programme, has so far failed to calm investors or restore confidence in the financial system.
-The leading indices for the US stock market tumbled by 18% over the week.

 Implementation is taking time because of the complexity of the problems, but Paulson said officials were “working around the clock to deal with this”.